Graphic Design is a competitive and screened concentration.

 end of term in which the student applies to the Graphic Design option:

-All First Level Foundations courses plus ART 219 Digital Concepts: Structure, ART 234 or 235 Photography, ART 317 Graphic Design I, ART 355 Typography and ART 365 Design for the WWW.
+All First Level Foundations courses plus ART 219 Digital Concepts: Structure, or ART 220 Design: Creativity + Process, ART 234 or 235 Photography, ART 317 Graphic Design I, ART 355 Typography and ART 365 Design for the WWW.

 3. To be considered in the screening process, students must submit a portfolio (approx. 18 in. x 24 in., closed) during the delivery date and time.
 The portfolio must be labeled with your assigned screening number, available at the sign up date.
 The portfolio must include: two pieces from ART 103, ART 211 and ART 234 or 235; and three pieces from ART 219, ART 317 and ART 355 (minimum of 15 projects, maximum of 18 projects).
 Each piece must be labeled on the back: include assigned screening number, class number, class name, semester/year class was taken, and school (for transfer students).
 If your name appears on any project, cover it with a sticky note.